liquidapps-io/docker-eosio-nodeos-plugins/README.md

 # docker-eosio-nodeos-plugins
-EOSIO nodeos compiled with some useful plugins
+Docker builder for EOSIO nodeos compiled with some useful plugins